 Brave Girl: Clara and the Shirtwaist Makers’ Strike of 1909

-By Michelle Markel, Melissa Sweet (Illustrator)
+By Michelle Markel, illustrated by Melissa Sweet

 I have listened to all the speakers, and I have no further patience for talk.
 I am a working girl, one of those striking against intolerable conditions.
 I am tired of listening to speakers who talk in generalities.
 What we are here for is to decide whether or not to strike.
 I make a motion that we go out in a general strike.